LinusBleistein/LinusBleistein.github.io/index.md

 ## More about me

 I'm fluent in German, French and English.
 I love to hike, climb, cycle and enjoy the outdoors (as almost all people doing research).

+## Contact

+I am lucky to work at the beautiful campus of [PariSantéCampus](https://parisantecampus.fr/), in the 15th district of Paris.
+My adress is

+Equipe HeKA

+PariSantéCampus

+2-8, rue Oradour-sur-Glane

+75015 Paris.

+Feel free to reach out if you want to stop by for coffee or lunch.

+You can also contact me at firstname.lastname AT inria dot fr.